 In the previous chapter, we looked at the Canadian House of Commons and its role in the lawmaking process.
 Though the House is the most important part of Canada’s Parliament, the institution also has a second chamber, known as the Senate.
 After the House of Commons passes a bill, it must also pass a vote in the Senate before it becomes law.

 By far the most controversial institution in the Canadian system of government, the Canadian Senate has very few supporters.
-Modeled after the British House of Lords, it was originally supposed to allow representatives of Canada’s wealthy elite to veto legislation from the House of Commons — an idea which has not aged particularly well, as you might imagine.
+Modeled after the British House of Lords, it was originally supposed to allow representatives of Canada’s wealthy elite to veto legislation passed by politicians representing the common people — an idea which has not aged particularly well, as you might imagine.
 It’s thus hard to talk about the Senate in modern Canada without also mentioning either the word “reform” or “abolishment,” but neither has been seriously attempted to date.

 What is the Senate?

 Canada’s Senate consists of 105 politicians, known as senators, who have been appointed by various Canadian prime ministers.
-They used to serve for life, but in 1965, this was reformed to merely make their terms last until their 75th birthday.
+They used to serve for life, but in 1965, this was reformed to merely make their terms last until their 75th birthday (though the last life-term senator did not retire until 1999).
 They can’t be fired by the PM, but they can be impeached if found guilty of committing what the Constitution describes as an “infamous crime.”

 Whenever a senator dies, retires, is removed, or reaches the age limit, the sitting PM gets to appoint a replacement, meaning at any given time the Senate is a hodge-podge of various appointments dating back several different prime ministerial administrations.
 It should go without saying that prime ministers always appoint senators from their own political party.